-If you or a loved one is living with a chronic condition, research shows an important part of living your best possible life is good social support.
-Patients do better when they have someone who:
+If you or a loved one has an illness, research shows an important part of living your best possible life is good social support for chronic disease Patients do better when they have someone who:

 Understands them: Symptoms of chronic illnesses fluctuate from day to day, and some may appear abruptly in response to stress, diet, or unpredictable disease processes.
 Your partner may seem to feel well, then suddenly need to rest.
 Your loved one needs to know you understand this.